Meet the Governors

-A former Principal and CEO of a Further Education College, Pauline is Chair of City College Plymouth’s Search and Development Committee and Remuneration Committee.
+A former Principal and CEO of a Further Education College, Pauline is Chair of City College Plymouth’s Search and Development and Remuneration Committees.
 Pauline is also a member of the Performance and Standards Committee.
 In addition to being the current Director of Women’s Leadership Network, she is also Chair and Trustee of two charities raising money for young people in need, and works as a consultant in leadership and management.

 Pauline brings her extensive experience and passion for equalities and diversity to positively impact the College, providing an outstanding learning experience for our students and contributing to the building of a successful wider community in the South West.

 As former Senior Leader working within the National Health Service, Debbie has extensive experience in the areas of learning & organisational development and service transformation.
 She has led a number of multidisciplinary teams both strategically and operationally to deliver complex change, whilst building capacity and capabilities across organisational boundaries.
 She is a member of the College’s Performance and Standards Committee and Accommodation Working Group.
 Committed to the organisation and all that it has to offer, Debbie brings her experience and passion for the College and its aim to deliver outstanding education and training, whilst providing a quality learning experience for students, enabling them to make a valued contribution to our wider community.